-But the blue skinned equestrian ‘God’ sticking out of the pile of polished antiques was unlike any I had seen before.
-His swarthy complexion had me mistaking him for Krishna – our ‘playboy’ God – at first.
-The facial hair and the cobra around his neck however, suggested he might be Shiva: The Destroyer.
+The blue skinned equestrian ‘god’ sticking out of the pile of polished antiques was unlike any I had seen before.
+His swarthy complexion had me mistaking him for Krishna – our ‘playboy’ god – at first.
+The facial hair and the cobra around his neck, however, suggested he might be Shiva: The Destroyer.

 He could very well have been a flesh and blood chieftain mythically transferred into the realm of the divine.
-It is generally believed though, that he evolved from the Dravidian Shakti cult with the advent of mainstream Hinduism from the North, and the resultant shift from animist Goddess worship to the worship of male Gods.
+It is generally believed that he evolved from the Dravidian Shakti cult with the advent of mainstream Hinduism from the North and the resultant shift from animist Goddess worship to the worship of male gods.

 Over time the process of merging indigenous beliefs into organised Vedic religion transformed Ayyanar into ‘HariHaraPutra’: the son of Vishnu (Hari) in his female form as Mohini, and Shiva (Hara).
 This served to unite rival Shaivite and Vaishnav groups, while the (ex utero) nature of his alleged conception added legitimacy to his admission into the pantheon.

 As the principal guardian deity, Ayyanar is charged – beyond the tasks of granting boons and ensuring bountiful rain and harvests – with the protection of the village from all calamities.
 And he is said to fiercely fulfil that duty by patrolling his fiefdom each night.
 Sword in hand.
 Astride his shining white stallion.

-A mixture of (smooth and grainy) clay along with sand, straw and paddy husk is kneaded and shaped in specified order, before being fired in resident kilns.
+A mixture of (smooth and grainy) clay along with sand, straw and paddy husk is kneaded and shaped in specified order before being fired in resident kilns.
 They are then consecrated through rituals known as “Kutirai Etuppu’ (horse dedication) that are accompanied by trances and in some instances, animal sacrifice*.

-With younger generations moving to cities in the wake of globalisation, this hereditary pottery tradition is as much under threat as the craft of the artisans of Kumartuli.
+With younger generations moving to cities in the wake of globalisation, this hereditary pottery tradition of the Ayannar temples is as much under threat as the craft of the artisans of Kumartuli.
 A shift to moulded concrete horses has already begun.

 *Animal sacrifice is banned by law.